Find Grad Schools

 51 Yearly Graduations

 University of Wisconsin - Madison comes in at #4 on our list of the most popular colleges offering doctor's degrees in chemistry.
 Each year, around 44,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-For the 2020-2021 academic year, 51 doctor's degrees were handed out to chemistry majors at UW - Madison.
-Around 4% of these students were from an underrepresented racial-ethnic group, and 47% were women.
+During the most recent year for which we have data, 51 people received their doctor's degree in chemistry from UW - Madison.
+Around 16% of these students were from an underrepresented racial-ethnic group, and 43% were women.

 #5